 The Council issues licences for both hackney carriage and private hire vehicles.
 All vehicle applications must be accompanied by the correct documentation as detailed below, and all vehicles will be required to be examined at the Council's Works Depot at Merlin Way twice a year.
-All relevant information for new applicants can be found in Guidance Booklet - Vehicles.
+All relevant information for new applicants can be found in the Guidance Booklet - Vehicles.

 Please ensure that the vehicle to be licensed fits the specifications required by the Council’s licensing department before applying for a vehicle licence.
 Please refer to the vehicle specifications in the Guidance Booklet above for Hackney Carriage and Private Hire vehicles, or alternatively contact the licensing department for further advice.